Actindo-AG/Documentation/PIM/UserInterface/03a_Settings.md

 - *Plugin*
   Module or plugin from which the attribute is created.
 In the *PIM* module, only PIM attributes are displayed.

-  [comment]: <> (Is that correct?
-What sense has this column in the PIM module when only PIM attributes are displayed?)
+  [comment]: <> (What sense has this column in the PIM module when only PIM attributes are displayed?)

 - *ID*
   Attribute identification number.
 The ID number is automatically assigned by the system.